bcgov/smk-cli/docs/edit-layer.md

 #### Data URL

 `Data URL` is the URL location for your vector data.
-If you've imported a vector file into your application, this will be a local path to your applications source folder.
+If you've imported a vector file into your application, this will be a local path to your application's source folder.
 Do not modify this URL unless you are sure you want to direct the application to search a specific location for the vector data.

 #### Metadata URL

-`Metadata URL` is a supplied URL for the layers metadata.
+`Metadata URL` is a supplied URL for the layer's metadata.
 By default this is empty for WMS layers, but can be supplied if desired.
 This is useful for providing users with links to data sources or specific external resources related to the data displayed in your application.

 ### Vector Styling